davemoorewebdesign/examples/URL Monitor Test 2019/README.md

 Testing

 There is a page called "Test Urls" where you can see a selection of http code test in action.

 You can test a http code directly by adding a query string like so: ?code=404

-To see a traffic light used in more than one place, see the "Poltics", "Sport" or "Technology & Science" pages which all test a BBC url that is also on the "BBC Sites" page.
+To see a traffic light used in more than one place, see the "Politics", "Sport" or "Technology & Science" pages which all test a BBC url that is also on the "BBC Sites" page.